NachoColl/blockchain-web-services/docs/index.md

 <p align="center" style="color:gray;padding-bottom:10px; ">Abstract</p>

-Blockchain Web Services is a unified smart contracts API allowing companies to consume blockchain smart contracts as regular web services.
+Blockchain Web Services is a unified API allowing companies to consume blockchain smart contracts as regular web services.

 In addition to this, it also integrates a marketplace for developers to publish their smart contracts and for companies to access hundreds of validated and secured state-of-the-art blockchain solutions.